Nature And Sources Of The UK Constitution Flashcards

 - It can make it more difficult for British subjects to understand their rights and how their political system works

-- it can make it easier to adapt, for instance through acts of parliament as no complicated procedures are required to amend it.
+- It can make it easier to adapt, for instance through acts of parliament as no complicated procedures are required to amend it.

-Definition of unitary and its significance
+What is the definition of unitary and its significance?

 Definition: